Published March 26, 2025 | Updated May 19, 2026

-One of Omaha’s oldest company’s is the Chicago Lumber Company of Omaha.
-Perhaps you’ve seen its headquarters at 14th and Pierce Streets when driving to or from the Old Market or Little Bohemia.
-The historic brick building with a green tile roof stands out among the warehouse-like buildings that surround it.
+Chicago Lumber Company of Omaha is one of the city’s oldest.
+With its headquarters located at 14th and Pierce Streets, the historic brick building with a green tile roof stands out among the warehouse-like buildings that surround it.

 The company dates back to 1876 when its founder M.T.
 Green established the company in Omaha.
 Before that, the Chicago native opened the company in his hometown before establishing several lumber yards in Missouri and Nebraska.

-As the city continued to grow around it, the company relocated further south and west to 14th between Marcy and Leavenworth Streets around 1885.
+As Omaha continued to grow around it, the company relocated further south and west to 14th between Marcy and Leavenworth Streets around 1885.
 The thriving company often financed large projects and had a hard time storing its lumber.
-At times, it was scatted across the street making it difficult to travel.
-I suspect that was part of the reason it moved from this location which still stands at 814 S 14th Street.
+At times, it was scattered across the street, making it difficult to travel.
+I suspect that was part of the reason it moved from this location, which still stands at 814 S. 14th Street.
 For its third move, it went a bit further south on the other side of the tracks.

-By the time that company moved to its current location in 1922 all three partners had passed away.
-This location just south and east of the railroad tracks at 14th and Pierce Street offered it a little more flexibility and room to grow in that it was somewhat disconnected from downtown.
+By the time the company moved to its current location in 1922, all three partners had passed away.
+This location, just south and east of the railroad tracks at 14th and Pierce Street, offered it a little more flexibility and room to grow in that it was somewhat disconnected from downtown.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!